vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 Administrators also can set up privacy controls in the Microsoft Intune admin center to control what data is sent by the Microsoft Defender app to the Microsoft Defender portal.
 For more information, see [configure privacy controls](android-configure.md).

 Organizations can communicate to their users to protect their personal profile by using the Microsoft Defender app on their enrolled BYOD devices.
-The Microsoft Defender app must be installed and active, using their work profile for Microsoft Defender to enabled in personal profiles.
+The Microsoft Defender app must be installed and active, using their work profile for Microsoft Defender to be enabled in personal profiles.

 ### Finish onboarding a device